 All program fees and paperwork (parental waiver and health form) are due two weeks before a participant begins their program.
 If you are in need of a scholarship, please contact our office at (207) 791-7870 or click here for more information.

 + What should my child come prepared with?

-Please bring the items listed on the gear list.
+Please bring the items listed on the gear list for their program.
 Also, it is imperative that your child comes with a positive attitude and a sense of adventure.
 This is the easiest and most packable item!